 ‘I rather suspect you had some pre-eminent inclinations.’ said Charles as the party walked through the double doors straight into a wall of heat.

 ‘Charles, we know your proclivities too well, myself and George do anyway and I’m sure Robert is a quick study.’

-The party were surprised to find the vehicle waiting, with Charles’ guide and manservant already aboard.
+The party were surprised to find the vehicle waiting with Charles’ guide and manservant already aboard.
 It was a customized, dark green Rolls Royce Silver Ghost.
 The back end of the car had been extended out to create an extra row of seats and the wheels were slightly larger.
-Boxes and packs were strapped to the over-hanging shelf that was bolted to the rear end of the vehicle, the tyres looked more suited to a tractor this made the carriage set higher above the ground than usual.
+Boxes and packs were strapped to the over-hanging shelf that was bolted to the rear end of the vehicle.
+The tyres looked more suited to a tractor this set the carriage higher above the ground than usual.

-Hunting could be a very dangerous prospect; in a land where even plants and insects could kill, preparation was vital.
+Hunting could be a dangerous prospect.
+In a land where even plants and insects could kill preparation was vital.

 The manservant was in the driving seat.
-They were both Indian men, the driver was a tall bearded man wearing a dark red turban whilst the guide was a clear skinned man in his thirties, his hair was shone jet black and was brushed to the side with surprising precision.
+They driver and guide were both Indian.
+The driver was a tall bearded man wearing a dark red turban whilst the guide was a clear-skinned man in his thirties.
+His hair shone jet black and was brushed to the side with surprising precision.

 ‘I think it would be suggestible for me to get some of my small arms to bring with us strictly as a safety precaution.’ said George.

 ‘No need gentlemen.’
 I have ensured that the car is fully stocked we have plenty of munitions including rifles, pistols and the back is stocked with all manner of supplies including food and drink.’ said Charles as he nodded to the guide who immediately disembarked and presented four gun belts out of a canvas bag.
 The four men took them with alacrity; it was then they were handed a six shot revolver each with a box of bullets.